- Bullet Summary

 A boss can evoke unresolved authority issues with a parent or a teacher.

-These people tend to overreact, to feel put down when the boss gives a feedback or asks for something to be done differently.
+These people tend to overreact and feel they have been put down when the boss gives feedback or asks for something to be done differently.

-To have boundaries, the author say, means to take responsibility for your own transfers.
+To have boundaries, the author says, means to take responsibility for your own transfers (note: “transfer” is a phenomenon in psychology by which the patient projects love or hatred towards an authority figure).

 Similarly, too strong competitive feelings at work might be unresolved issues from a childhood struggle with a sibling.